teaghan/astronomy-12/Unit1/README.md

 ![Banner Image](./figures/unit1_banner.png)

-This unit introduces students to the fundamental concepts of astronomy, the history of the universe, and the tools used to study celestial objects.
-It sets the stage for understanding the vastness and complexity of the cosmos.
+This unit sets the stage for understanding the vastness and complexity of the cosmos by introducing students to the historical development of astronomy, the immense scale of the universe, the night sky, and the effects of light travel time.

-### 1.1 History and Development of Astronomy
+### 1.1 A Brief History of Astronomy
-- Overview of ancient and modern astronomical practices.
+- Explore the evolution of astronomical understanding from ancient civilizations to modern times.
-- Influence of key astronomers (e.g., Galileo, Newton, Hubble).
+- Significant contributions from astronomers such as Ptolemy, Copernicus, Galileo, and Newton.

-### 1.2 The Universe and its Origins
+### 1.2 The Scale of the Universe
-- Big Bang Theory and evidence supporting it.
+- Understand the vast distances in space using scientific notation.
-- Expansion of the universe and Hubble's Law.
+- Learn about the structure and size of the solar system, the Milky Way, and the observable universe.

-### 1.3 Tools and Techniques in Astronomy
+### 1.3 The Celestial Sphere
-- Telescopes: types and their uses.
-- Spectroscopy and its role in astronomy.
+- Concept of the celestial sphere and its components: celestial poles, celestial equator, and ecliptic.
+- Understand the apparent motion of stars and constellations.

-### 1.4 Numbers in Astronomy
+### 1.4 The Brightness of Stars
-- Scale of astronomical distances.
+- Differentiate between luminosity, flux, and apparent brightness.
-- Use of scientific notation.
+- Understand the inverse square law of light.
+- Explore the magnitude scale and the distance modulus.

 ### 1.5 Consequences of Light Travel Time
 - Effect of the finite speed of light on observations.
 - Concept of looking back in time.

 **Science Curricular Connections:**
-- **Physics 11:** Vector and scalar quantities
-- **Earth Science 11:** The nebular hypothesis (explanation of the formation and properties of our solar system)
+- **Earth Science 11:** The nebular hypothesis, Stars as the center of a solar system
-- **Chemistry 11:** Quantum mechanical model and electron configuration

 **Learning Standards:**
+- I can use scientific notation to express large astronomical distances.
+- I can describe the scale of the universe and its components.
+- I can explain the concept of a light-year and its importance in measuring cosmic distances.
+- I can describe how parallax is used to measure the distance to nearby stars.
-- Understand the historical development of astronomy and key figures.
+- I can explain the concept of the celestial sphere and its components.
-- Explain the Big Bang Theory and evidence supporting it.
-- Describe the types and uses of telescopes and spectroscopy in astronomy.
+- I can explain the apparent daily and annual motion of the Sun, Moon, and stars.
-- Apply scientific notation to represent astronomical distances.
-- Understand the implications of light travel time on astronomical observations.
+- I can define flux and luminosity and explain their relationship.
+- I can apply the inverse square law to calculate the apparent brightness of stars.
+- I can distinguish between apparent magnitude and absolute magnitude.
+- I can use the distance modulus formula to determine the distance to stars.
+- I can explain how observing distant objects allows us to look back in time.
+- I can describe the methods used to measure cosmic distances, including parallax and standard candles.